DeeEmm/Thir/README.md

-# THIR
+# THIR Aquarium Roll Filter
 _(That's How I Roll)_

 ## Open Source Aquarium Roll Filter

 **THIR** is a build it yourself roll-filter for your aquarium.

-## About THIR
+## About the THIR project

 Automatic roll filters are generally very expensive to buy and maintain despite the cost of materials and construction techniques being relatively cheap and easy to undertake.
-The idea of *THIR* is to design and make available plans for an automatic roll filter that anyone can put together at home.
+The idea of *THIR* is to design and make available plans for an automatic roll filter that anyone can put together at home as well as help people source affordable filter material.

 ## How do Roll Filters work?